szcheng0702/cs229-finalproject/README.md

 This code accompanies our paper [Fake News Stance Detection](/fakenews.pdf).

+The current project uses the [baseline code](https://github.com/FakeNewsChallenge/fnc-1-baseline) and the [dataset](https://github.com/FakeNewsChallenge/fnc-1) provided by FNC-1.

 ## Introduction

 In this work, multiple machine learning methods are employed to detect the stance of newspaper headlines